Orbit International (ORBT) & The Competition Head to Head Contrast

 |2.49

-As a group, “Electronic components, not elsewhere classified” companies have a potential upside of 39.58%.
-Given Orbit International’s rivals higher possible upside, analysts plainly believe Orbit International has less favorable growth aspects than its rivals.
+As a group, “Electronic components, not elsewhere classified” companies have a potential upside of 52.25%.
+Given Orbit International’s competitors higher possible upside, analysts plainly believe Orbit International has less favorable growth aspects than its competitors.

 32.1% of shares of all “Electronic components, not elsewhere classified” companies are owned by institutional investors.
 11.3% of Orbit International shares are owned by company insiders.
 Comparatively, 18.3% of shares of all “Electronic components, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-Orbit International pays an annual dividend of $0.04 per share and has a dividend yield of 0.6%.
-Orbit International pays out 14.3% of its earnings in the form of a dividend.
-As a group, “Electronic components, not elsewhere classified” companies pay a dividend yield of 0.8% and pay out 17.8% of their earnings in the form of a dividend.

-This table compares Orbit International and its rivals’ net margins, return on equity and return on assets.

 Summary

-Orbit International rivals beat Orbit International on 7 of the 12 factors compared.
+Orbit International competitors beat Orbit International on 7 of the 12 factors compared.

 Orbit International Corp. engages in the design, manufacture, and sale of electronic components and subsystems, and commercial and custom power units for prime contractors, government procurement agencies, and research and development laboratories worldwide.
 The company operates in two segments, Electronics Group and Power Group.
 The Electronics Group segment designs, manufactures, and sells customized electronic components and subsystems.
 This segment offers remote control units, intercommunication panels, displays, keyboards, keypads and pointing devices, operator control trays, and command display units, as well as provides LCD display modules design and enhancement services.
 The Power Group segment designs and manufactures commercial power units, AC power, frequency converters, uninterruptible power supplies, armament systems, and commercial-off-the-shelf power solutions, as well as inverters.
 The company was formerly known as Orbit Instrument Corp. and changed its name to Orbit International Corp. in July 1991.
 Orbit International Corp. was founded in 1957 and is based in Hauppauge, New York.